Microsoft-USEduAzure/Windows-Virtual-Desktop/image-management/README.md

 ## Prepare your image build script

-This is your image so you will need to know what applications are to be installed, how to silently install them and which registry settings you'd like to implement to make for a good user experience in addition to maintaining security posture.
+This is where you customize your image.
+You should know what applications are to be installed, how to silently install them, and which registry settings you'd like to implement to make for a good user experience in addition to maintaining security posture.

 Some good examples to start:

 - https://github.com/markhooks81/Winter-Ready-2020/blob/master/WVDGoldImageAIB.ps1
 - https://github.com/whitscripts/rds/blob/master/WVD_MasterImage_Prep_Script-public.ps1

-The idea is that this script will be committed to a git repo and used to customize base  images preferrably pulled from the marketplace to ensure we're always using the latest version.
+The idea is that this script will be committed to a git repo and used to customize base  images.
+Pulling base images from the marketplace will ensure you're always using the latest version.

 The Azure DevOps Image Builder task also includes the ability to perform Windows updates as part of the image building process.

 ## OPTIONAL: Get started with Azure DevOps